BlockchainCommons/developer-web-site/_pages/sskr-faq.md

 See [the ByteWords page](/bytewords/) for more information.

-BytesWords were purposefully chosen for use with SSKR to differentiate it from the BIP-39 mnemonics and thus avoid confusion.
+BytesWords were chosen for use with SSKR to differentiate it from the BIP-39 mnemonics and thus avoid confusion.
 If something is encoded with BIP-39 words, it's likely a SLIP-39 share, while if something is encoded with ByteWords, it's likely an SSKR share.